dawid-filip/example-activemq-classic-ms/README.md

 ## The example-activemq-classic-ms
 Simple example of Activemq Classic implementation where *producer* and *consumer* run as independend microservices.

-After application example-activemq-classic-ms-producer start-up it will send up 2 messages on the queues and then application will pull and read sent messaged.
+After application `example-activemq-classic-ms-producer` start-up it will send up 2 messages on the 2 queues and then `example-activemq-classic-ms-consumer` application will pull and read those sent messaged.
 This will recur every 10 seconds.
 You can also send direct message by executing one of the following REST API:
 1. GET [http://localhost:8081/active-mq-classic/send](http://localhost:8081/active-mq-classic/send).
 This will send one message to each queue.
 2. GET [http://localhost:8081/active-mq-classic/send/test-value](http://localhost:8081/active-mq-classic/send/test-value).
 This will send message to test-value-object-queue queue.